-PACKING - The weather in Israel during our trip will be between 45-85 degrees.
+PACKING - The temperatures in Israel during our trip will be likely be between 65-85 degrees.
 We recommend that you check the weather forecast online a week or two before the trip so that you will be prepared.
 Our best advice is to plan to dress in layers as it will likely be cool in the morning and warm up throughout the day.
-We will send you a suggested packing list a few months before the trip.

-PACKING CHECKLIST - Casual clothes (pants, skirts, jeans, shorts, T- shirts, collared shirts or blouses), Light sweater or jacket, Bathing suit and a coverup, Light rain coat and/or compact umbrella, Comfortable walking shoes or sandals with rubber soles, Hat, sunglasses, and sunscreen, Toiletries, Medications, Hair care appliances (Hair Dryers are provided at all hotels), Small bag or backpack (large enough for a small Bible, pen, camera and other personal items), Passport with separate photocopy (see below for more information)
+PACKING CHECKLIST - Casual clothes (pants, skirts, jeans, shorts, T- shirts, collared shirts or blouses), Light sweater or jacket, Bathing suit and a coverup, Light rain coat and/or compact umbrella, Comfortable walking shoes or sandals with rubber soles, Hat, sunglasses, and sunscreen, Toiletries, Medications, Hair care appliances (Hair Dryers are provided at all hotels), Small bag or backpack (large enough for a small Bible, pen, camera and other personal items), Passport with separate photocopy (see below for more information) A few sites you will visit will require "modest dress," which just means that your knees and shoulders must be covered.
+Your tour guide will inform you the day before if there is a special dress code expected.

 PACKING TIPS - Make certain your suitcase closes and fastens securely.
 Mark your luggage and carry-on bag clearly with your name and address.
 Put identification information (name, address and phone number) INSIDE your luggage in case the luggage tags on the outside are lost in transit.
-WE WILL ALSO GIVE YOU COLORED LUGGAGE IDENTIFIERS.
 Keep your essential toiletries and a one day change of clothes with you in your carry-on.
 Do not pack your passport or travel documents in your luggage.
 Keep a color copy of the information page of your passport inside your luggage in the event that your passport is lost.